PaulBratslavsky/astro-actions-with-strapi-five/README.md

 </script>
 ```

-Look at the beautiful vanilla javascript, if it has been a while, it is ok.
-This is one of the reasons why I started to use Astro, so I can have the opportunity to write some vanilla javascript.
+Look at the beautiful vanilla Javascript.
+If it has been a while, that's okay.
+This is one of the reasons I started using Astro: so I can have the opportunity to write some vanilla Javascript.
 And if I need more, I can always bring in a React component.

-Let's breakdown each part of the code above.
+Let's break down each part of the code above.

 ### Imports: